Building your perfect tank is no easy task! And one of the key components you need is the right substrate for planted tanks.

 Complete substrates will typically lower pH levels.

-Q: Can colored substrates affect the water chemical compound levels?
+Q: Can colored substrate for planted tanks affect the water chemical compound levels?

 As long as the substrate is not colored with any artificial dyes, paint or chemicals the color shouldn’t affect the water’s chemical compound.

 It is important to buy substrates through reputable companies, like those we reviewed above, where you can be ensured the product is of high quality.

 Q: How many bags of substrate for planted tanks do I need?